 The FOUNDATION phase is critical because it sets up the five Prerequisites for excellence ready for implementation and full integration in the subsequent phases.

-SME businesses that don’t have a formal but dynamic strategy have no chance of becoming excellent performers.
-SME businesses that DO formulate a strategy but don’t follow through ensuring key stakeholders take ownership and the proper infrastructure is in place are likely to have it gather dust in a drawer.
-Developed during a 2-day workshop involving your management team, the strategic plan is depicted graphically on a single page.
-Depending on the perceived rate of change in your industry, the horizon for your strategic plan may be 1,2 or 3 years out.
+SMEs / SMBs that don’t have a formal and dynamic strategy have no chance of becoming excellent performers.
+Businesses that DO formulate a strategy but don’t follow through, ensuring key stakeholders take ownership and the proper infrastructure is in place, are likely to have their strategy gather dust.
+We enable you to do it differently.
+Developed during a 2-day workshop involving your management team, your strategic plan is depicted graphically on a single page.
+Depending on the perceived rate of change in your industry, the time horizon for your strategic plan may be 1,2,3 or 5 years out.

 Strategy formulation is only part of what must happen during the 2-day strategic planning workshop.
 In addition, the business develops a 1-page process view of its entire business operation.
 All work in your business is done through its processes.
 The agreed 1-page Process Model depicts all the Key Business Processes (for external Customers) plus all the Key Support Processes (for internal Customers = your own employees).
 A willing part-time Process Manager is assigned to each one.

-- Run your strategy workshop and develop a clear roadmap of what you’re going to achieve over the 2 year transition period, plus the steps to get there!
+- Run your strategy workshop at the beginning of Phase 1 and develop a clear roadmap of what you’re going to achieve over the 2 year transition period, plus the steps to get there!
 NOTE: You will review your strategy and its KPIs every month, and you will formally roll the strategy forward once every year.
 Your strategy will need to change over time, but that’s no excuse not having one to guide your journey.
 The main deliverables of this strategy workshop are your 1-Page Process Model for Running Your Business and your 1-Page Strategy for Changing Your Business.

 - Ensure your key people have ownership of the Key Processes within your business and understand their crucial roles as Process Managers.

-- Make sure you have the right infrastructure for reporting and knowledge management.
-Without it, you’re going to have to work much harder each month to measure your progress and document your process changes in later phases.
+- Make sure you have the right infrastructure for performance reporting, project management and knowledge management.
+Without it, you’re going to have to work much harder each month to measure your progress and document your process changes in the subsequent Phases.

 - Get buy-in from all employees and the board if applicable.
-This is your shared strategic direction, make sure everyone is pulling the same way.
+This is your shared strategic direction.
+Everyone must commit to and actively participate in its delivery.

-During this phase, the rubber hits the road.
-You begin to execute your strategy in full.
+During this LAUNCH Phase, the rubber hits the road.
+You begin to execute your Strategic Plan in full.

-The Process Managers of your Key Support Processes are the main drivers of progress, backed up by the Process Managers of the Key Business Processes.
+The Process Managers of your Key Support Processes are the main drivers of progress, backed up by the Process Managers of your Key Business Processes.

 Importantly, the benefits generated by the end of Year 1 will be well in excess of all internal and external implementation costs.

 - Your Process Managers are the engine room for implementing business excellence.
-Train them for success.
+They need to be trained for success and held accountable by you, the CEO.

-- Throughout this LAUNCH phase, your Objectives begin to be deployed via carefully targeted quarterly FPI projects sponsored by a few of the Process Managers.
+- Throughout this LAUNCH Phase, your Objectives begin to be deployed via an increasing number of targeted, top-down quarterly Projects sponsored by a few of the Process Managers.
+Each Process Manager chooses and defines their quarterly Project(s) to best contribute to delivery of one strategic Objective.

-- The proven return on investment for these projects will be well over 5 to 1 and the efficiencies gained will help free up your company’s resources to make further improvements.
+- The average Benefit : Cost ratio for these quarterly Projects should exceed 10 : 1 and the efficiencies gained will help free up your company’s resources to make further improvements.

-- Provided your business has more than 50 full time employees, you’ll trigger your first major Business Process Reengineering (BPR) project this year.
+- Provided your business has more than 50 full time employees, you’ll trigger your first major Business Process Reengineering Project during this phase.

-- Each month a progress meeting will occur to review the strategic Objectives and Key Processes to ensure everything remains on track.
+- Each month a Progress Review Meeting will occur to review the progress of each quarterly Project, Key Processes and their respective KPIs to ensure everything remains on track.

-- At the end of Year 1, your Strategic Plan will be formally reviewed and ‘rolled forward’ to reflect any major changes required.
+- By means of a 1-day Strategic Planning Workshop held at the end of Year 1, your 1-page Strategic Plan will be formally reviewed and rolled forward to reflect any major changes required.

 Phase 3: GROWTH (Year 2)